-There is another tres-amigos cause to test for (or preemptively re-solder), while installing this kit: The instruction information provided with this kit explains how to do this test.
+There is another tres-amigos cause to test for, while installing this kit: The instruction information provided with this kit explains how to do this test.
 There is a circuit board, within the modulator between the shuttle valve switches themselves, and the main harness connector to the modulator.
 If intermittent through the modulator board, our kit will not repair that aspect.
-The poor connection is generally a cracked solder-joint on the board in the solenoid block, and it must be located and repaired or bypassed.
+The poor connection is generally a cracked solder-joint on the board in the solenoid block which goes from the shuttle valve switches to the modulator main connector, and it must be located and repaired or bypassed with solid wires.
 Alternatively the whole block can be replaced (Land Rover SWO500040, per TSB LTB00060), as so many are doing these days, ignoring the obvious brake fluid leaks.

 Shuttle valve seals begin to leak brake fluid at around 70k miles, regardless.
 No magic -- just a reality -- and the juice falls into the switches.
 We suggest changing the seals at the 60k and 120k Services.
 When the modulator is removed for service, always test the switches and modulator board for continuity too, and repair as necessary.
 But remember, this FW66 kit is for trouble codes (11,6; 11,4) or brake fluid loss.
 If changing only the seals, and the switches are still good, you will not need this whole kit, just get the seal and clip kit alone.